arith-geom/ag-comp-arith-geom/_teaching/test-semester-2025.md

 ---
+---
 layout: teaching
-title: "Test Semester 2025"
+title: Test Semester 2025
-semester: "Winter Semester 2025"
+semester: Winter Semester 2025
-type: "Lecture"
+type: Lecture
-language: "en"
+language: en
-description: "This is a test course created to verify Pages CMS real-time integration"
+description: This is a test course created to verify Pages CMS real-time integration
 active: true
-status: "Active"
+status: Active
 ---

 This is a test course created to verify that Pages CMS real-time integration is working properly.